johnalison/WorkingPhilosophy/BookNotes/PoorCharliesAlmanack.md

  24) Reason-Respecting Tendency: Man loves reasons
  25) Lollapalooza Tendency
      - Can get extreme consequences from confluences of psychological tendencies acting in favor of a particular outcome.

+ #Munger

+- Dread and avoid as much as possible rewarding people for what can be easily faked.

+  #Advantage